Steve Bain

 With Keynesian economics falling from grace in the 1970s after a supposedly stable aggregate supply proved to be anything but stable after the oil price increases at that time, Monetarism came to the forefront of economic policy.
 This was largely headed by Milton Friedman and one of the key elements of his approach included a revival of the quantity theory of money.

-In addition to his convincing arguments in favor of a relatively stable velocity of money, at least in the short-term, Friedman points out that the supply of money can be very volatile.
+In addition to his convincing arguments in favor of a relatively stable velocity of money, at least in the long-term, Friedman points out that the supply of money can be very volatile.
 This is an inherent problem with any fractional reserve banking system, because the high-street banks are able to create vast amounts of credit in a short period of time via the money multiplier.

 Conclusion